Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Lawson sofa vs. track-arm sofa

-Track arm describes an arm shape (straight and squared).
-A Lawson can have squared arms, but the Lawson label is about the whole sofa proportion and cushiony construction, not only the arm style.
+Track arm describes an arm shape, not a full sofa type.
+A Lawson can use squared arms, but the Lawson label refers to the overall silhouette and cushion-forward build, not just the arm.

 Lawson sofa vs. tuxedo sofa

-A tuxedo profile has arms that rise to the same height as the back; a Lawson keeps the arms lower, which changes both the look and where your elbow naturally lands.
+A tuxedo sofa has arms that rise to the same height as the back, creating a more formal, continuous outline.
+A Lawson keeps the arm line lower or visually lighter, which makes it feel more relaxed.

 How to slipcover a Lawson sofa